 MacCleanse Not Working: What to Do?

-Unfortunately, decent features and settings selection are spoiled by MacCleanse’s poor support and lack of transparency.
-For instance, if you take a look at the MacCleanse App Store page, you will see how 1-star reviews are predominant claiming the app will not open and that they’ve had no reply for months.
+Unfortunately, decent features and settings selection are somewhat spoiled by MacCleanse’s poor support on the App Store app.
+For instance, if you take a look at the MacCleanse App Store page, you will see how reviews claim MacCleanse will not open and that they’ve had no reply for months.
 Turns out, App Store features an older version 5.1.6 which had been discontinued and last updated in October of 2016 long before the release of High Sierra.
 The latest release from Koingo Software is version 7.0 which is a paid upgrade downloaded from their website.
 No wonder users are having so much trouble with the app.

-If you have run into similar issues with MacCleanse and your trust has been undermined, then your best way out of this is to contact Apple Support with a refund request.
-As for those of you who are after the features, there is a number of applications to choose from.
-Check out our other reviews to see the top picks.
+If you have run into similar issues with MacCleanse, then your best way out of this is to contact Apple Support with a refund request.
+You then need to head directly to Koingo Software website and grab the latest version of the application off of it to take advantage of all the features.